nikitavoloboev/data/docs/health/skin-care.md

 My skin care routine is variation of [Geek & Gorgeous Age Smart Kit](https://geekandgorgeous.com/collections/kits/products/age-smart-kit).
 It's good to know difference between [cleanser/toner/serums/moisturizer](https://www.dermstore.com/blog/in-what-order-do-i-apply-my-skin-care-products-infographic/) & [how to apply each one](https://www.youtube.com/watch?v=vM9rX3SqB34).
 And use [proven to work ingredients](https://www.youtube.com/watch?v=GpfuksjS7LA).

-I keep all products I use at my sink, except [vitamin c serum](https://geekandgorgeous.com/collections/101-serums/products/c-glow) which I keep at the fridge to prolong it.
+I keep all products I use at my sink except [vitamin c serum](https://geekandgorgeous.com/collections/101-serums/products/c-glow), which lives in the fridge to prolong it.
+However I move small amounts of the serum from the fridge into a [mini-bottle](https://geekandgorgeous.com/products/c-glow-mini-bottle) to keep at my sink without it going bad.

 [It’s best to let each product dry and absorb before the next one is applied](https://www.verishop.com/blog/beauty/skincare/how-much-time-between-skincare-products/).